What Are the Components of an Appraisal?

 Our first responsibility at Gold Coast Appraisal Group LLC is to inspect the property to ascertain its true status.
 We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the shape a typical person would expect them to be.
 To ensure the stated size of the property has not been misrepresented and convey the layout of the house, the inspection often entails creating a sketch of the floorplan.
 Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.

-Following the inspection, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Gold Coast Appraisal Group LLC will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+The bottom line is, an appraiser from Gold Coast Appraisal Group LLC will help you attain the most fair and balanced property value, so you can make wise real estate decisions.